nautechsystems/nautilus_trader/docs/developer_guide/cython.md

 ### Tips

 When debugging and seeking to understand a complex system such as NautilusTrader, it can be quite helpful to step through the code with a debugger.
-However, with this not being available for the Cython part of the codebase, there are a few things which can help:
+With this not being available for the Cython part of the codebase, there are a few things which can help:

 - Ensure `LogLevel.DEBUG` is configured for the backtesting or live system you are debugging.